Natsuko Tora: J.A.N. (2016–2018)

+Oedo Tai (2018–2024)

 On April 14, 2019, during the second annual draft, Tora was drafted to Oedo Tai after Kyona lost a five-way match, causing J.A.N. to disbanded.
 With Tora arrival to Oedo Tai, Tora embraced her villainous side.
 Tora became the leader of Oedo Tai with the former leader Kagetsu retiring.
 On March 24, 2020, Tora competed in the annual Cinderella Tournament and succeeded to advance to the finals where she was defeated by Giulia.
-On October 3, Tora, alongside Kashima, faced Tokyo Cyber Squad (Konami and Kyona) as Oedo Tai's representatives in a No Disqualification match as the losing team must disband their unit.
-Kashima and Tora won, forcing Tokyo Cyber Squad to disband as Konami turned on Kyona to join Oedo Tai.
 On November 14, Tora, alongside Bea Priestley and Kashima, defeated Donna Del Mondo (Giulia, Maika and Syuri) to win the Artist of Stardom Championship.
 On December 16, Tora, alongside Kashima and Priestley, lost the Artist of Stardom Championship to Cosmic Angels (Mina Shirakawa, Nakano and Unagi Sayaka).

 On January 17, 2021, at Stardom 10th Anniversary Show, Tora challenged Giulia for the Wonder of Stardom Championship in a no disqualification match, but was unsuccessful.
 On July 7, Tora challenged Hayashishita for the World of Stardom Championship during the main event of Yokohama Dream Cinderella 2021 in Summer, however, the match was stopped by the referee after Tora suffered an injury, which was later confirmed to be a torn ACL.

+H.A.T.E.
+(2024–present)

+On the second night of the Stardom Sapporo World Rendezvous on July 28, 2024, Tora announced the dissolution of Oedo Tai and the birth of the newly created unit of H.A.T.E. (which represented a spinoff of the latter unit) featuring herself, Saya Kamitani, Momo Watanabe, Thekla, Konami, Rina and Ruaka.